pmurphy316/homework_Unit_19_Siems2/class_2_Week_19_SIEMs_2_Homework_readme.md

   - Conceive of two more rules in "plain english".
   - Hint: Look for other fields that indicate the attacker.

  Rule 1: Whitelist all IPs within the network of trusted users.
+It will also allow trusted users to access the domains with little complications.

  Rule 2: Search for fields that are listed from the Blacklisted IP addresses.
 Use these fields to then find other potential attacks from different IP addresses that are not trusted servers.